-In Q3, only 0.61% of aircraft joined the westerly ILS inside 8 NM.
+In Q4, only 0.31% of aircraft joined the westerly ILS inside 8 NM, down from 0.61% in Q3 2022.
 This is monitored as a result of Recommendation Imm-10 of the 2016 Independent Arrivals Review (IAR).
 Please refer to Annex C for the full background and rationale for continuous monitoring.